Welcome

 • Footnotes aren’t rendering.
 Make sure there is a blank line before the first [^x]: definition.

 • Your changes aren’t showing up on the public site.
-Confirm that published: true in the front matter, the pull request has been merged into main, and that one to five minutes have passed for the rebuild.
+Confirm that published: true is in the front matter, the pull request has been merged into main, and that one to five minutes have passed for the rebuild.

 • The preview tool isn’t opening.
 Make sure you launched the bookmarklet while looking at a .md file on GitHub, not a folder.